veeps/shiny_workshop/README.md

 We are going to work our way towards building [this](https://veeps.shinyapps.io/shiny_workshop/).

+At the end of each break, I will push the updates for what we've done so far so you can follow along.

 ## Slides
 For the best experience, I would view the slides online [here](https://docs.google.com/presentation/d/15S1CL5cinseDYhjExdkvCjkKtC6y2smm70vksr05c1g/edit?usp=sharing).
 Trust me, you don't want to miss out on cute animations like this: ![Reactive](https://static1.squarespace.com/static/56b18976f8baf3f55716718f/57f5b864414fb53f7ae1d7bd/5f3383550dc6857846f62829/1597211539736/?format=1500w)